MultiverseLearningProducts/JSE-U2-Async-Activities/README.md

-# Personal Profile Project
+# Personal Profile Project - Starter

-## Overview
+## Learning Objective
-This project demonstrates the fundamental building blocks of a Java program: the class, the main method, and variables.
+Understand the fundamental building blocks of a Java program: the class, the main method, and variables.

-## Learning Objectives
+## Your Task
-- Understand the anatomy of a Java class
-- Learn how to declare and initialize variables
-- Practice using the main method as the entry point
-- Explore different data types (String, int, boolean)
+Create a new Java file named `PersonalProfile.java`.
+Inside, define a public class `PersonalProfile`.
+Within this class, create a public static void main(String[] args) method.
+Inside main, declare and initialize three variables: a String for your name, an int for your age, and a boolean to represent if you are a student.
+Print each variable to the console.

 ## Project Structure
+Create the following directory structure:
 ```
 personal-profile-project/
 ├── src/